 When it comes to Trisha Paytas, I become as emotionally aroused as if I were looking at a bowl of soup.
-When she first started gaining traction, her online persona was based on trolling.
-She used YouTube and whatever social media outlet was most effective to put things out that were designed to irritate someone, somewhere.
+When they first started gaining traction, their online persona was based on trolling.
+They used YouTube and whatever social media outlet was most effective to put things out that were designed to irritate someone, somewhere.
 Attention was attention, it didn't matter if it was good or bad.
-She still reaches the eyes of millions daily, and would definitely fall under the category of an influencer.
-Because of her outlandish and outrageous comments over the last decade or so, it's easier to count the times she hasn't been in the vortex of some controversy than it is to try and count them all.
+Paytas still reaches the eyes of millions daily, and would definitely fall under the category of an influencer.
+Because of their outlandish and outrageous comments over the last decade or so, it's easier to count the times they haven't been in the vortex of some controversy than it is to try and count them all.

 If you've ever read this site before, it's common knowledge that I wear my heart on my sleeve and am incredibly passionate about a number of things.
 Knowing this, how is it that I have never mentioned Trisha previously?
-The reason for this non-concern is because most of what she says and does is pretty transparent and not worth getting in a hissy over.
-She did recently come into my purview when she starting speaking about a political tragedy, while really killing her overall message.
+The reason for this non-concern is because most of what they say and do is pretty transparent and not worth getting in a hissy over.
+However, Paytas did recently come into my purview when she starting speaking about a political tragedy, while really killing her overall message.

-What was most upsetting is that the cause she was trying to explain is one that definitely needs more attention (and I will be giving that attention a little later), but because of the damage she's done to her credibility over the years when it comes to incredibly serious events, it's information that simply isn't going to be trusted.
-So as a former troll myself—who has tried over the last few years to use my powers to defuse deception and not add to it—I wanted to explain to her how she could actually make her core values be taken seriously.
+What was most upsetting is that the cause they were trying to explain is one that definitely needs more attention (and I will be giving that attention a little later), but because of the damage they've done to their credibility over the years when it comes to incredibly serious events, it's information that simply isn't going to be trusted.
+So as a former troll myself—who has tried over the last few years to use my powers to defuse deception and not add to it—I wanted to explain to Paytas how they could actually make their core values be taken seriously.
 For everyone else, this is really going to pull the curtain back to see the mentality of trolls and ways to defuse them and ruin their "fun."